 What Will You Create in 2018?

-Whether we like it or not, our circumstances are often determined by our actions.
+Whether we like it or not, our circumstances are most often determined by our actions.
 Human beings have an inexplicable capacity to fool ourselves.
 We tell ourselves, “I will get in shape in the new year.”
 Or, “I will move past the pain of that failed relationship…abuse…addiction…hurtful action,” only to end another year in the same place we started.

 We set goals and make resolutions.
 We make vision boards and use mantras to plant the seeds of change in our minds.
 Yet, according to various sources, between ninety-two and eighty percent of people fail to keep their New Year resolutions.

 What is the difference between the majority and those who succeed?
 Intention.
 The mistake most of us make is setting our goals from a place of superficial wants and desires.
 We want to feel good all the time and think working out will achieve this unrealistic objective.
-We want to be empowered and believe offering an insincere gesture of forgiveness will do the trick.
-Everyone says forgiveness is good for you so why not hold back the eye roll and say, “Fine, I forgive you.”
+We want to be empowered and believe offering a gesture of forgiveness will do the trick.
+We hold back the eye roll and say, “Fine, I forgive you.”
 Our intentions in these actions are not clear or sincere enough to manifest what we desire.

-Start the process of determining what you will create in 2018 with an honest exploration of what you truly want.
-Use the why, why, why method to get down to the source of true creative power.
+This year, instead, start the process of determining what you will create in 2018 with an honest exploration of what you truly want.
+Use the why, why, why method to get down to the wellspring of true creative power.
 Here’s an example.

 Goal: I want to make $90,000 in 2018.

 - Why?
-Because I want to be able to pay off all my debt and not be stressed?
+Because I want to be able to pay off all my debt.

 - Why?
 Because when I feel indebted and stressed I am not happy.